achen118/insulince-api/docs/README.md

 # Insulince
----

-### Insulince is a project aiming to help women with polycystic ovarian syndrome (insulin resistance) to track nutrition and food.
+### Insulince is a project aiming to help anyone with Insulin Resistance Syndrome to track nutrition and food intake.

 ## Background and Overview
 #### What is insulin?